Custom-Elements/ui-stat-value/README.md

 GET or POST, defaults to GET, applied only if src is specified

+### minValue

+&lt;minValue&gt;

+Moves the min value of the horizontal axis to the specified value for bar charts

 ### onLoad

 Optional function (name) called after loading from `src`.
 You are passed the JSON from the server, and should